RoryThomas16/DND-Data-Scraper/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a personal repo for me to practice with web-scraping.
+This is a personal repo for me to practice with web-scraping and NLP.
 This isn't anything *Spectacular* and is just for me to say "hey, I understand how it works.
 I basically look at a DND wiki to see if I can pull information about the spells for each class, and some rudimentary analysis is included.

+- The Web Scraping is basically sifting through the data on the DND Wiki for the spells.
+- The NLP is sentiment analysis to try and train a model to identify what class (evocation, necromancy, transmutation, etc) of a spell based on its description.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>